HildoBijl/stepwise/packages/value-types/README.md

 import { IntegerType, MultipleChoiceType, fundamentalValueTypes } from '@step-wise/value-types'
 ```

 The package also exports the individual `integerValueType` and `multipleChoiceValueType`, their input-value types, and their adapter implementations.
-Input-exercise builders combine these definitions with the registry supplied by an exercise; duplicate type names are rejected at that boundary.
+Input-exercise builders combine these definitions with the registry supplied by an exercise; conflicting definitions with the same type name are rejected at that boundary.

 ## Multiple-choice mappings